-- Write down the times that you give paracetamol, to help you remember and to make sure that you do not give too much.
+- Write down the times that you give Paracetamol, to help you remember, and to make sure that you don’t give too much.

 - Make sure that the medicines you have at home have not reached the ‘best before’ or ‘use by’ date on the packaging.
 Give old medicines to your pharmacist to dispose of.

 - Keep the medicine in a cupboard, away from heat and direct sunlight.